Klon Centaur: Development

-Finnegan first sold the Klon Centaur in late 1994.
-He was overwhelmed by demand and worked long hours in his home, building, testing and shipping the pedals himself.
-Every part was custom made, including the cast enclosure, knobs and pots.
-In total, Finnegan built around 8,000 pedals over 15 years.
+Original production run

-As it took Finnegan 12 to 14 weeks to fulfil each order, used Centaur pedals sold for inflated prices.
-This placed more pressure on Finnegan to meet demand.
-Finnegan said his profit margin was "not very sensible", and he found it difficult to hire employees and expand the business in Boston, where commercial space was expensive.
+Finnegan began selling the Klon Centaur in late 1994.
+He worked long hours in his home, building, testing, and shipping the pedals himself.
+Every part was custom-made, including the enclosure, knobs, and pots.
+The Centaur was popular but the build time was long.
+It took Finnegan 12 to 14 weeks to fulfil each order.
+Used Centaurs began selling for increasingly high prices, which placed more pressure on Finnegan to meet demand.
+Finnegan later admitted his profit margin was "not very sensible" and he found it difficult to hire employees and expand the business in Boston, where commercial space was expensive.

-In 2008, Finnegan decided the situation was unsustainable and discontinued the Centaur.
-He declined large requests to make more, but continued to make them for a close friend, a single mother who needed financial support, to sell on eBay.
+In 2008, Finnegan decided the situation was unsustainable and discontinued the Centaur, having built around 8,000 units over 15 years.
+He later recalled his decision to cancel his only product: "I was going to have to kill it before it could kill me."
+Finnegan occasionally produces single units for sale, including one for auction on eBay on behalf of a single mother he knew who needed financial support.